StrimCoder/The-BigBull---Stock-Prediction-Model/README.md

 # The-BigBull---Stock-Prediction-Model
+Welcome to **The BigBull**, a cutting-edge stock analytics and prediction dashboard built for investors, traders, and financial analysts.
+This platform provides deep insights into stock market movements, technical indicators, and future price predictions powered by machine learning models.

 The BigBull Stock Prediction Model is an intelligent, data-driven application designed to assist traders and investors in making informed market decisions.
 Powered by advanced machine learning algorithms and technical analysis tools, BigBull analyzes historical stock data, candlestick patterns, and technical indicators to predict future stock price trends.

+Built with **Python, Streamlit, Pandas, Plotly, and Scikit-learn**, The BigBull transforms complex stock data into clear, actionable, and interactive visualizations.

+---
 With a user-friendly interface built on Streamlit, BigBull offers features such as:

 📊 Real-time Candlestick Pattern Recognition